imranj131/advlib/README.md

 The Local Name data type shall be the same as, or a shortened version of, the local name assigned to the device.
+>Shotened local name
+>Complete local name

 ###### Flags
 >>Description to come here

+The Flags data type contains one bit Boolean flags.
 The Flags field may be zero or more octets long.

 | Data Type | Octet | Bit | Description                        |
 |-----------|-------|---- |------------------------------------|